chef-boneyard/chef-web-docs-2016/includes_test_kitchen/includes_test_kitchen_yml_provisioner.rst

    * - Setting
      - Description
    * - ``chef_omnibus_url``
      - The URL for an ``install.sh`` file.
-See http://docs.opscode.com/api_omnitruck.html#chef-client-downloads for more information about various URL options.
 Default value: ``https://www.getchef.com/chef/install.sh``.
    * - ``clients_path``
      - The relative path to the directory in which client data is located.
 This data must be defined as |json|.
    * - ``cookbook_files_glob``
-     - A file glob that matches the contents of the uploaded cookbook.
+     - A file glob (pattern) that matches files considered to be part of the cookbook.
+(Typically, this value does not need to be modified from the default.)
    * - ``data_bags_path``
      - The relative path to a directory in which data bags and data bag items are defined.
 This data must be structured as if it were in the |chef repo|.
    * - ``encrypted_data_bag_secret_key_path``